This is Robert Pattinson’s Batman

 Riddler claims to be moved by a sense of justice against Gotham City’s corrupt elite and their crimes, attracting a mass following among the city’s disaffected and disaffected.

 “The best part about Gotham City is that it reflects our societies.
-And I think it’s a representation of what these people are feeling, and are unhappy about.”
+And I think it’s a representation of what these people are feeling, and they’re unhappy.”

 Although Clark insists that they are not trying to get into politics, the film gets the message across that “the world needs to have faith in its elected officials.”